Runaway (Del Shannon song): Other recordings

 Del Shannon re-recorded "Runaway" in 1967, intended for his album Home and Away (shelved until 2006), with John Paul Jones, Nicky Hopkins and Jimmy Page as session musicians.
-This version was issued as a single, and reached No. 122 on Billboard's Bubbling Under the Hot 100 and reached the Top 20 in Australia.
+This version was issued as a single, and reached No. 122 on Billboard's Bubbling Under the Hot 100, the Top 20 in Australia, and No. 12 in Canada.

 Shannon re-recorded the song a second time in 1986, this time as the theme music for the NBC television series Crime Story, which starred Dennis Farina and was set in the early 1960s.
 This version featured new lyrics to make the song more fitting for a crime drama.

 Shannon appeared on Late Night With David Letterman on February 10, 1987, performing "Runaway" with Paul Shaffer and the World's Most Dangerous Band.
 Letterman introduced Shannon as having sold as many as 80,000 singles of "Runaway" per day at its peak in popularity.

 The best-known original version is in mono.
 However, in subsequent compilations a different take from the same recording sessions is available in stereo.